opencredo/neo4j-cluster/Readme.md

 # Neo4j Causal Cluster

-This compose enviroment enable developers to test they applications with a neo4j cluster.
-This cluster use the Neo4j official images (3.5.3) enterprise.
-Please review the [license information](https://neo4j.com/licensing/) before use this project.
+This compose example has been built to help developers to test their applications with a neo4j cluster.
+This cluster uses the Neo4j official images (3.5.3) enterprise.
+Please review the l[license information](https://neo4j.com/licensing/) before use this project.

-In addition project provides prometheus and graphana, prometheus is scrapping metrics from the neo4j servers.
+Also, the project provides Prometheus and grafana, Prometheus is scrapping metrics from the neo4j servers.

 ## Starting the cluster

-This project use a compose file vs 3.x that requires docker engine 	1.13.0+, 17.04.0+.
+This project use a compose file vs 3.x that requires docker engine: 1.13.0+, 17.04.0+.

-Start you enviroment with:
+Start you environment with:

 ```bash
     docker-compose up